What is HWMonitor PRO

 Save monitoring data and generate logging graphs as bitmap files.

-Sensors in system tray, editable sensors labels …
+Sensors in system tray, editable sensors labels, additional display mode …

 Fan PWM control (for ESA compliant devices).